kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 #.
 There is no symbol for the [_irrationals_](https://mathworld.wolfram.com/IrrationalNumber.html), which are simply defined as numbers which are _not rational_.
 In fact, the set of irrationals may be shown, using set notation only indirectly as $\mathbb{R}\setminus\mathbb{Q}$, which means the set of real numbers, excluding the rational numbers.

 #.
-The [_real numbers_](https://en.wikipedia.org/wiki/Real_number), with symbol $\mathbb{R}$ for real, are glibly described as the union of the rational numbers and the irrational numbers.^[[Richard Dedekind](https://en.wikipedia.org/wiki/Richard_Dedekind) with his _Schnitt_ or cut, showed that the rationals and irrationals comprise $\mathbb{R}$, but that is [a story](https://arpita95b.medium.com/cutting-through-the-confusion-how-dedekind-cuts-build-the-real-numbers-20aeaaec021d) for another day and another blog.]
+The [_real numbers_](https://en.wikipedia.org/wiki/Real_number), with symbol $\mathbb{R}$ for real, are glibly described as the union of the rational numbers and the irrational numbers^[[Richard Dedekind](https://en.wikipedia.org/wiki/Richard_Dedekind) with his _Schnitt_ or cut, showed that the rationals and irrationals comprise $\mathbb{R}$, but that is [a story](https://arpita95b.medium.com/cutting-through-the-confusion-how-dedekind-cuts-build-the-real-numbers-20aeaaec021d) for another day and another blog.] [@arpita2023].

 #.
 The [_complex_ numbers](https://en.wikipedia.org/wiki/Complex_number) incorporate a non-real entity, called $i$ the _imaginary unit_, which is defined as $i^2 = -1$.
 Since every real number when squared is greater than or equal to zero, this $i$ is not a real number, and therefore demands its own symbol, arithmetic, and set, $\mathbb{C}$.

 ## Abstract Algebra

 In the nineteenth century, mathematicians contemplated the then extant mathematical systems and recognized certain commonalities.
 Whether it was arithmetic or geometry, or some other branch of mathematics, they were able to distil certain underlying principles behind the common practices of mathematics.
 By systematizing and classifying what they observed, they were able to _invent_ names for the _classes of objects_ they discerned, along with their properties.
 Thus was born [abstract algebra](https://en.wikipedia.org/wiki/Abstract_algebra).
 The ideas of commutativity, associativity, the additive and multiplicative identities, and the additive and multiplicative inverses were born from this exercise in classification.
+If you wish to know more, I strongly recommend this [short video on abstract algebra](https://www.youtube.com/watch?v=IP7nW_hKB7I) to whet your appetite.

 ## The Four Arithmetic Operations